-Danielle Nie earned her bachelor’s degree from the University of North Carolina at Pembroke in Psychology.
+Danielle Nie (she/hers) earned her bachelor’s degree from the University of North Carolina at Pembroke in Psychology.
 During her undergraduate experience interning in the advising center, she found her interest in assisting students through their undergraduate career.
 Danielle went on to earn her master’s degree in Student Personnel Administration in Higher Education here at the University of North Carolina at Greensboro.
 Throughout her two years at UNCG, Danielle worked in the Students First Office as an Exploratory Majors graduate assistant.
 After graduation, she returned to her alma mater to assist students experiencing academic difficulty.
 This included students who were on academic probation, suspended, or being readmitted to the institution.
 She also developed a peer mentor program, an advising development series, and served as an academic advisor to first year Psychology majors.
 In her spare time, Danielle enjoys traveling with her husband, spending time with family, and trying new Pinterest-inspired recipes and restaurants!

 Devonne Gaddy, Early Alert & Intervention Coordinator